AnimaxNeil/AnimaxNeil/README.md

-I'm new to git and a newbie to the dev community.
 I make apps, games and websites for fun.
 And ...
 > I wanna be the very best, like no one ever was ...